joydeep-kamdar/my-copy/css/README.md

-The following files in this directory were taken from TodoMVC project:
+The following files in this directory were taken from TodoMVC project: Joy

  - base.css
  - index.css